 Chris Shuplock has a Business Degree from Pitt University.
 After working in the corporate sector he decided to follow his passion to cook food instead.
 Chris spent the last 7 years training under Chef Trevett Hooper at Legume Restaurant in Oakland.
 He worked his way up the ranks to Sous Chef.
 Chris Signed on with the Fig & Ash Family in November and has helped build this concept from the Ground up.

 Starting with her first job as a cocktail waitress at the age of 19, Rachel has always had a passion for bartending and customer service.
 While earning her degree in Communications and Theatre Arts from the University of Pittsburgh, Rachel quickly climbed the ladder within the restaurant industry over the past 7 years.
 Under the mentorship of Chef Joe Bello of The Wooden Nickel, Cameron Lehman of Muddy Waters, and Chef Derek Stevens of Union Standard, Rachel has been honing the art of combining seasonal ingredients with top notch spirits for the perfectly crafted bar experience.

-We are now open for dinner on Mondays!
-Reserve a table today.
+We are open for socially distant indoor and outdoor dining.
+Reserve your table today.